 - Adult = only adult aged patients

 Keep in mind, not all schools offer all specializations.
 You may need to look around at different schools to see what’s offered to find the specialization you’d like.

 We’ve even created this amazing and super handy download that covers all the important questions you must answer before picking a program.

 What clinical setting do you mainly want to work in?

-Do you want to work in the outpatient environment, seeing patients in a clinic… or would you rather work on the inpatient side of things and treat patients while their in the hospital?
+Do you want to work in the outpatient environment, seeing patients in a clinic… or would you rather work on the inpatient side of things and treat patients while they’re in the hospital?
 Another way to view this is their level of acuity – how sick are they right now?
 Is it an acute or chronic illness?
 Is this an acute event?

 I use the term “mainly” because while you can pick where you’d prefer to work most of the time, it is possible for these areas to co-exist.

 The answer to this question will help you decide on a subspecialty.
 A subspecialty requires additional training and education with certification.
 Examples of these include: